 - Suppose you are a UI/UX designer who works on Sketch and wants to share your work with your client for approval who is a Windows user.
 In such cases, you can simply recommend one of the suitable methods mentioned in this article for their ease.

 - Your friend is working on a groundbreaking dating app which will change the way how online dating works and as a fellow UI/UX designer, he wants your input on its prototype by sharing the Sketch file of his work.
-Unfortunately, you work on a Windows machine which doesn’t support Sketch files.
+Unfortunately, you work on a Windows machine that doesn’t support Sketch files.
 What are you gonna do?
 Of course, follow this article.

 - Say, you work on Windows for your design work and want to use a free design mainframe or a prototype that is available on various free design resource websites such as Free Sketch Resources.
-You would need a way to open those files on you windows machine, which we are going to see how.
+You would need a way to open those files on your windows machine, which we are going to see how.

 Well, here are some ways to open .Sketch file on Windows machines.